SBHARGAV2K/Bhargav_Public_Repo/readme.md

 The description of each project is shown below:-

-> __doctrOCR__: To detect, extract and store text obtained from image-based PDFs using the in-built docTR OCR module;
+i) __doctrOCR__: To detect, extract and store text obtained from image-based PDFs using the in-built docTR OCR module;

+ii)

 The methods and classes in each project are designed using Sphonx docstring format, and the codes follow PEP8 style guidelines.